 Instructions

-NOTE: Unfortunately my oven only goes down to 170*, so I was told in this case the phytic acid is still broken down, but any enzymes will be cooked off (so in that case, I may as well bake them at a bit higher temp for less time in the oven to save energy).
+- NOTE: Unfortunately my oven only goes down to 170*, so I was told in this case the phytic acid is still broken down, but any enzymes will be cooked off (so in that case, I may as well bake them at a bit higher temp for less time in the oven to save energy).
 If you have an oven that goes down to 150* or a dehydrator, that's much better, but soaked nuts are still MUCH preferred to unsoaked.
-As a matter of fact, if I eat regular nuts now (I ate them by mistake recently), I get a terrible stomachache.
+Just make sure you're using truly raw nuts from someplace trustworthy like Azure.

 Why are these healthier than just eating a handful of any old nuts?

 Nuts contain phytic acid, which binds with minerals (calcium, magnesium, iron, etc.) and prevents them from being absorbed by our bodies.
-The same is true for all grains, here's more information on soaking, sprouting or fermenting whole grains to make them more nutritious.
+The same is true for all grains, they should be fermented to make them more nutritious.
+(See my newest recipe for the easiest way to make sourdough bread, the healthiest bread there is!)
 Nuts also contain something called enzyme inhibitors – read more about that at Kimi's post.

 More you might like: